Charles Joseph Pemberton Paglar: Political career

 Paglar contested the Municipal North-East Constituency seat of the Legislative Council in the 1948 Singaporean general election as an independent.
 He stated that he would "champion the cause of the poor and fight for the welfare of Eurasians", support an income tax based on an "equitable rate", provide better housing for the poor, tackle the tuberculosis problem and support the introduction of a state lottery.
-He came in fourth, behind Mohamed Javad Namazie, John Laycock and M. K. Chidambaram, with 13.0% of the votes.
+He came in fourth, behind Mohamed Javad Namazie, John Laycock and M. K. Chidambaram and ahead of R. C. H. Lim, V. P. Abdullah and Lim Chuan Geok, with 13.0% of the votes.

 Paglar speaking during the 1951 general election.

 Paglar joined the Progressive Party and was elected a member of the Legislative Council of Singapore in the 1951 Singaporean general election representing the Changi district.
 He continued to serve in this position until his death in 1954.
 As a legislative councillor, he often came to the aid of squatters who were to be evicted.
 In July, he criticised the government's decision to evict 20,000 Kampong residents, mainly squatters and farmers, and providing them with compensation but not alternative land and accommodation, calling it "sabotage" and stating that it would destroy the colony's "rice bowl".
 The evicted were from various communities across Singapore, including Kampong Chantek in Bukit Timah, Kampong Amber near Katong, Geylang Serai, Kampong Siglap and Pulau Tekong Kechil.
 He and Dr. W. J. Vickers, then the Director of Medical Services in Singapore, were previously successful in giving the residents an extension of the time for the eviction.
 He later suggested that the evicted be resettled in large plots of unused land in Changi, and stated that the cultivation of alternatives to rice, such as millet, should be encouraged.
 In February 1952, he established a committee with 180 squatter families who had been evicted from their homes in Yio Chu Kang.
 The committee aimed to arrange a settlement with the Serangoon Garden Estate Company, who were then the owners of the land.
 Most families wished to settle around the property or to be provided with alternative accommodation.
 In March, he urged the government to set up a committee consisting of one Land Officer, one Social Welfare representative, one member of the Chinese Secretariat, three to four members of the District Committee and a representative of the Legislative Council to investigate the position of the squatters in Yio Chu Kang.
 In September 1953, he criticised the government's decision to resettle squatters in Bedok without testing to see if the land there was suitable for food production, calling it a "wastage of public funds", as many of the resettled claimed that the land in Bedok was unsuitable for food production.